brainalysis/sparkify/README.md

 The main idea of the package is to quickly build and deploy pyspark's ml models

-If you want to contribute please reachout to fahadakbar@gmail.com
+If you want to contribute please reach out to fahadakbar@gmail.com

 Thanks

+### How to install